sara-totah/Student-Course-Registration-Management-System/README.md

 3. MySQL

 ### Installation
-1. Clone the repo
+1. Clone the repo.
-2. Configure the database connection in NetBeans
+2. Open the project in NetBeans:
+   • Launch NetBeans.

+   • Select "File" > "Open Project" and navigate to the cloned repository.

+3. Configure MySQL Database:

+   • Open the MySQL Workbench or any MySQL client tool.

+   • Create a new database for the project.

-3. Run SQL scripts to create the database schema
+   • Run SQL scripts to create the database schema.

+   • Update the database connection details in the config.properties file (if applicable).

+4. Build and Run the Project:
-4. Build and run the project in NetBeans
+   • Build the project in NetBeans.

+   • Run the project.

 ### Usage
 The system allows admins to: